N5GEH/n5geh.platform/README.md

 Thanks for any comments on it!**

 ## How to start
-**NOTE:** There might be dependencies among the enablers.
+**Note:** There might be dependencies among the enablers.
 Within the startup procedure always start with the mongoDB first followed by the Context-Broker.
 These two act as the brain of the plattform and manage all context.